-What does it take to be the ‘greatest match of all time’?
+What does it take to be the ‘Greatest Match Of All Time’, the GMOAT, if you will?
 I guess simply speaking the match needs to have high quality, great drama and a big stage.
 In a previous post I suggested a couple of candidates but those are not the only ones.

 When the Olympic Champion USA met World Champion Soviet Union on day two of the 1985 World Cup in Osaka it wasn’t technically a final.
 The peculiar format of the World Cup (single round robin without playoffs) and shortsightedness of the organisers (seriously, how could they not play this match on the last day?) saw to that.
 But it was the decisive match of the tournament and hugely significant in many ways.
 The Soviet team was at the tail end of the greatest golden era the sport has seen, had just dominated the European Championships (again) and was almost certainly feeling robbed of an Olympic gold medal due to the LA boycott.
 The USA team, at the beginning of their own golden era, was almost certainly feeling that they deserved their gold medal and wanted to justify it by beating their main rivals.
 Add in a few tired old Cold War cliches and we know that the resulting match must have been a battle.
 The video that is now on You Tube (and below) shows that it was.